Logo Futurismo

 Furthermore, the rocky tower beside the islet — called Farilhão — goes up to 32 meters above sea level.
 About the narrow entrance to the North, channel Boquete, is not a natural area of the islet.
 Locals widened it to accommodate larger ships during the seismic crises, as the islet served as a shelter.

-The volcanology type of the islet is surtseyan, which means the eruption occurred in the water.
-Studies prove that basaltic eruptions happened there, which are phreatic (meaning the eruption was explosive due to contact between magma and water).
-After the eruption, the volcanic material was compacted and stratified structures formed.
+The volcanology type of the islet is surtseyan, which means the eruption occurred underwater.
+Studies have proven that basaltic eruptions occurred there, which are phreatic (meaning the eruption was explosive due to contact between magma and water).
+After the eruption, the volcanic material was compacted, and stratified structures formed.

 On the islet, it is still possible to see the areas where volcanic ashes and pumice stones landed.
-The rocky ground consists of mostly tuffs — consolidated volcanic ash — of palagonite (fragile, pale rock of low density and rich in iron).
-The bottom of the crater is predominantly made of slabs of lava, and you can find as well pebbles and sand.
+The rocky ground consists mainly of tuffs — consolidated volcanic ash — of palagonite (a fragile, pale rock of low density and high iron content).
+The bottom of the crater is predominantly made of slabs of lava, and you can also find pebbles and sand.

 History of Ilhéu de Vila Franca